zehraimam02/Payment-Form/README.md

 **Payment Form**<br/><br/>
 This project consists of a simple yet effective payment form developed using HTML and CSS.
-The form aims to collect user information and payment details securely.
+The form aims to collect user information and payment details securely.<br/>

-**Features**<br/><br/>
+**Features**<br/>
 1. User Information Section: Allows users to input their name, gender, address, email, and pincode.<br/>
 2. Payment Information Section: Facilitates the input of payment details including card type, card number, expiration date, and CVV.<br/>
 3. Validation: Utilizes HTML5 form validation attributes like required to ensure all mandatory fields are filled.<br/>